jocassid/help_pages/articles/VirtualEnvForNewerDjango.md

 ###Extra packages

 Don't forget, the virtualenv has its own set of installed packages -- so if you want to use something you'll need to `pip install` it.
-A common example for Django is the Python MySQL library, for which you'll need to install `mysql-python`:
+A common example for Django is the Python 2 MySQL library, for which you'll need to install `mysql-python`:

     (django18)15:12 ~/mysite $ pip install mysql-python

+The current version of mysql-python (1.5.2) does not support Python 3.
+Python 3 users may want to consider alternatives such as mysqlclient

+    (django18)15:12 ~/mysite $ pip install mysqlclient

 ###Static files